 Relaxing and enjoying the sunset, perhaps over a local seafood dinner, is a pleasure equally accessible to all visitors.
 Charter boats do a brisk business in fishing, especially during the annual deep sea fishing tournament in November.

 The main beaches north of town include those at major hotels, such as the Fiesta Americana and the Holiday Inn.
 The palapa environment of Fiesta Americana is particularly pleasing, drawing many locals for the breakfast buffet.

 On the north edge of the city are docks for cruise ships and the ferry boat, Puerto Vallarta, which shuttles between here and Cabo San Lucas in Baja.
-A sheltered marina hosts private yachts and sailboats.
+A sheltered marina hosts private yachts and sailboats, it’s style very reminiscent of Greece, and the beautiful marinas on the Mediterranean coast.
 On odd-numbered years, sailors race here from Marina del Rey in an event called the Regatta del Sol.

 South of Rio Cuale is the city’s most popular beach, Playa Muertos.
 The action here includes vendors selling wares, fish being roasted on sticks, travelers sipping rum and tropical fruit drinks under thatch palapas, and mariachi bands serenading whoever will pay.
 This is the place to see or be seen.
 Restaurant El Dorado, on the beach, hosts the spectrum of Puerto Vallarta life, drawn by the ambiance and good seafood.

 Further south, successive beaches dot the landscape until you reach the major beach known as Mismaloya, a lovely setting in the cove of Boca de Tomatlan.
 The jungle behind Mismaloya was the site for part of the filming of Night of the Iguana, but there is nothing to see today except jungle, despite the existence of a Garden of Eden Restaurant at the filming site.